Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 We identify the vector field represented by gg as the gravitational field caused by mass MM.
 We can picture the field as shown Figure 13.8.
 The lines are directed radially inward and are symmetrically distributed about the mass.

 This figure shows a three dimensional vector graph.
 The x, y, z coordinate system is shown.
-A spherical mass M is shown at the origin and vectors are shown pointing toward it.
-The arrows decrease in length as their distance from the origin increases.
+A spherical mass M is shown at the origin and field lines are shown pointing toward it.
 A box, aligned with the coordinate axes, is also shown.

 Apparent Weight: Accounting for Earth’s Rotation